swaptacular/swpt_accounts/protocol.rst

    until the account is removed from the server's database.

 debtor_info_url : string
-   An URL for obtaining information about the account's debtor.
+   A link (Internationalized Resource Identifier) for obtaining information about the account's debtor.
 This provides a reliable way for creditors to get up-to-date information about the debtor.
-Note that changing the URL will likely cause the clients to initiate requests to the new URL, so as to obtain updated information about the debtor.
+Note that changing the IRI will likely cause the clients to make requests to the new IRI, so as to obtain updated information about the debtor.

 last_transfer_number : int64
    MUST contain the value of the ``transfer_number`` field in the